 Over the last few years, hair restoration to treat hair loss has undergone an extensive refinement of techniques.
 Dr Shoji Okuda performed the first hair transplantation in Japan during the early 1940’s.
 By the 1960’s, Dr Norman Orentreich from the USA demonstrated that the behaviour of transplanted hairs is determined by the characteristics of the donor site rather than the recipient site.
 Dr Orentreich’s principle of donor dominance became the foundation of hair transplantation when treating patterned hair loss in men and women.

 During the 1980’s, Dr Richard Shiell from Melbourne pioneered follicular unit transplantation.
 This technique was widely used for the next 30 years.
 In 2000, Dr Ray Woods from Sydney developed a technique known as follicular unit extraction.
 You can read more about the details of this technique here (link to PDF).
-World-renowned dermatologist Professor Rodney Sinclair and Dr Mario Marzola have successfully treated thousands of hair loss patients with hair restoration treatments.
+World-renowned dermatologist Professor Rodney Sinclair has successfully treated thousands of hair loss patients with hair restoration treatments.

 Patterned hair loss in men and women

 As all men and women age, they will progressively lose the amount of hair they have.
 While the age at which androgenetic alopecia starts varies from person to person, the pattern of hair loss in women and hair loss in men is relatively constant.

 People who have hair loss that exceeds normal age-related androgenetic alopecia are defined as having premature hair loss.
 The hair on your scalp grows differently to hair elsewhere on the body.
 You can read more about hair loss here